Find out how to request and buy Management Support System data from HMRC if you're a company that imports or exports goods.

-When a customs audit takes place, the local officer holds records of actual data entered and will raise assessments against traders on duties for imports not recognised by the trader’s records but actually declared to customs.
-This mainly arises where an appointed agent has inadvertently failed to make a correct declaration.
-It is the importer who is responsible for correctly declaring goods and only negligible liability is placed upon the agent.
-Larger traders with multi-site operations have particular difficulty in keeping administrative records of their imports due to the number of different locations employing different agents.
+When a customs audit takes place, HMRC holds records of actual data entered and raises assessments on duties for imports not recorded in the trader’s records but actually declared to customs.
+This can happen when an agent fails to make a correct declaration.

 - import item

 The import and export item reports should meet the needs of most HMRC customers.